-Deuki Hong has been cooking for more years of his life than not, beginning cooking at a professional level at age 15, it is no wonder the young chef has so many accolades to bear (other than his high school bowling championship).
+Deuki Hong has been cooking for more years of his life than not, beginning his cooking at a professional level at age 15, it is no wonder the young chef has so many accolades to bare (other than his high school bowling championship).
 Hong is the Owner and chef at Sunday Bird in San Francisco, and also the author of his own cookbook, Koreatown.
 Being a chef from such a young age, Hong has had the opportunity to open multiple restaurants, study at the prestigious Culinary Institue of America, and make some wake in the culinary world.
-Hong’s recent move to San Francisco has been an oppertunity for growth both personally and culinary “the community here is second to none and I can't wait to do more tasty fun concepts to further add to the already incredible dining scene here,” explains Hong.
+Hong’s recent move to San Francisco has been an opportunity for growth both personally and culinary, “the community here is second to none and I can't wait to do more tasty fun concepts to further add to the already incredible dining scene here,” explains Hong.

 Born in Seoul South Korea and grew up in New Jersey!

 I was a good(?) student...ha!
 I went to culinary school at the Culinary Institute of America.

 Baseball (played all throughout my childhood, still play on the weekends today!)

 Bowling (*cough* 2007 New Jersey State High School Champions *cough* haha, it's true though)

 I just came back from Tokyo for my 30th birthday.
 It was my first solo trip and it was incredible

 Not a dessert person..oops!

 Dad's cooking.
 Mamas always get the credit but my dad is a way better cook than my mama.

 Nightshade and Kato both in LA.
 So.
 Damn.
 Delicious.